koss-null/FuncFrog/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/koss-null/lambda)](https://goreportcard.com/report/github.com/koss-null/lambda)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Lambda is a library for performing parallel, lazy `map`, `reduce`, and `filter` operations on slices in one pipeline.
 The slice can be set by a generating function, and parallel execution is supported.
 It is expected that all function arguments will be **pure functions** (functions with no side effects that can be cached by their arguments).
+It is capable of handling large amounts of data with minimal overhead, and its parallel execution capabilities allow for even faster processing times.
+Additionally, the library is easy to use and has a clean, intuitive API.
+[Here](https://macias.info/entry/202212020000_go_streams.md) is some performance review.

 ## Getting Started